jdubbski/pipeline/README.md

 - add deployment key work to yaml file to keep track of all deployments.
 DONE

 - when adding this to actual environment, the ssh command will need to tunnel thru bastion.
+DONE provided ssh access from only bitbucket ip source.

-- add automate testing using Gulp v3/4
+- add automated smoke test

-- add browserstack plugin
+- add integrated tests

-- add automated QA
+- add automated QA test